|

 of family Lentribulariaceae), containing over 70 species.
 Both sundews

-and butterworts have world-wide distribution.
+and butterworts have worldwide distribution.

 The remaining genera of this group are Drosophyllum